Our Commitment to Safeguarding

 - If the Designated Leads above are not available or if it is out of school hours you should ring: Children's Services on 0300 123 2224

-- Our Child Protection and Safeguarding Policy can be found here
+- Our Child Protection and Safeguarding Policy can be found on our policies and important documents page.

 The following websites provided useful information relating to safeguarding children: